plainC/c_allocators/README.md

 frame swaps to ensure that all threads have been scheduled to finish `frame_malloc_with_cleanup` if the thread's time slice happed to run out between the two `CAS` operations.
-Typically this is not an issue, however.
+In addition, some objects with clean up callbacks may have been allocated but not fully constructed.
+Typically this is not an issue, however, if the time between frame swaps is in seconds and constructors finish in microseconds.

 Use just one thread to master frame swapping.
 The memory area allocated before two